dimspith/dotfiles/README.md

+#Configurations and scripts
-This is a collection of scripts and configurations for many linux programs.
+This is a collection of scripts and configuration files for:
+* bash
+* zsh
+* i3
+* tmux
+* vim